shuban-789/Wordle/README.md

 * You get 5 chances to get the word
 * If a letter in your guess is in the word, it will be marked with yellow🟡
 * If a letter in your guess is in the word, and in the same position it will be marked with green🟢
+* If you want to exit, simply type "exit" into the question prompt ❌